 Adam Curtis versus Joshua Oppenheimer, or art times journalism

-An encounter between the nonfiction jammer behind The Look of Silence and the mashup reporter who made The Power of Nightmares prompts the question: must cinema and fact make uncomfortable bedfellows?
+Watching an encounter between the nonfiction jammer behind The Look of Silence and the mashup reporter who made The Power of Nightmares, Robert Greene wonders if cinema and fact must make uncomfortable bedfellows?

 Updated: